 My Picks and Overall Impressions

 I really enjoyed getting to play at literary agent for a couple of weeks.
 Let me tell you, I had a glimpse into what it’s like to get a flood of queries, and I came out with even greater respect for what literary agents do.
 It’s a thankless job, in many respects.
 A difficult job.
-I admire that Jennie (my agent) and her colleagues can do it as a career.
+I admire anyone who can do it as a career.

 Ultimately, I requested pages from about 7 or 8 of my favorite submissions.
 There were three that I absolutely loved and couldn’t get enough of.
 One of these was picked by another mentor.
 The other two became my top picks: